Snarford: Parish church

 Snarford Hall, the seat of the St Paul family, no longer exists.

+Almshouses

 The Hospital of Sir George St Paul is a registered charity of four almshouses for local "poor persons of good character" set up by Sir George St Paul.

 The Manor House is a Grade II listed limestone farmhouse dating from the 17th century, with 19th-century alterations.